-Finally, while none of the bail-in cases so far adjudicated in Russian courts involved a situation where the debt was governed by foreign law, the rationale used by the courts in upholding termination (reference to public policy and insolvency) makes it unlikely that the governing law of the contract could be relied on in Russian courts to avoid the application of Article 25.1.
+Finally, while none of the bail-in cases so far adjudicated in Russian courts have involved a situation where the debt was governed by foreign law, the rationale used by the courts in upholding termination (reference to public policy and insolvency) makes it unlikely that the governing law of the contract could be relied on in Russian courts to avoid the application of Article 25.1.
 In that regard, note that in one such dispute, a foreign holder of subordinated debt of a Russian bank filed for arbitration at the London Court for International Arbitration (LCIA) for the recognition of the debt as still enforceable and unaffected by the Russian bail-in regime.
-Notably, the debt was governed by Russian law and the LCIA arbitrators ruled that by virtue of an English law principle,5 which provides that a discharge of a contractual debt under the bankruptcy law of any foreign country outside the United Kingdom is not a valid discharge in England.
-While this principle has since been heavily criticised in England (and which is clearly a misfit in the efforts to harmonise international recovery and resolution regimes), the arbitrators have ruled that it is still good law and declined to recognise the Russian-law effect on a subordinated loan agreement governed by English law.
-This poses an interesting question as to whether other international holders of subordinated debt instruments issued by Russian banks may seek remedies through international forums that would not be available to them in Russian courts.
+Notably, the debt was governed by Russian law and the LCIA arbitrators ruled that by virtue of an English law principle,5 which provides that a discharge of a contractual debt under the bankruptcy law of any foreign country outside the United Kingdom, is not a valid discharge in England.
+While this principle has since been heavily criticised in England (and which is clearly a misfit in the efforts to harmonise international recovery and resolution regimes), the arbitrators have ruled that it is still good law and have declined to recognise the Russian-law effect on a subordinated loan agreement governed by English law.
+In the wake of this decision, in 2019 other international holders of subordinated debt instruments issued by Russian banks have successfully sought to invalidate the discharge through international arbitration.

 - a failure by the bank to provide adequate explanation to the client of the risks embedded in the proposed structure, including in the event of a sharp move in the rouble exchange rate;